sangmesh1982/Linux-AD-Installer/README.md

 (Tested on Ubuntu 22.04 LTS Server!)

-This Utility will Configure the Linux Server to act as Active Directory Domain Controller This will Install Following Packages on the server
+This Utility will Configure the Linux Server to act as Active Directory Domain Controller This will Install Following Packages on the Server

 AD-Provision , Import-UGO, Remove-UGO